immersive-web/immersive-web-weekly/README.md

 This repo contains the content for both the Immersive Web Weekly email newsletter and [ImmersiveWebWeekly.com](https://immersivewebweekly.com).

-All work in the Immersive Web Weekly repository, site, and email newsletter will follow the [Immersive Web Code of Conduct](https://immersive-web.github.io/homepage/code-of-conduct.html).
+All work in the Immersive Web Weekly repository, site, and email newsletter will follow the [W3C Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc/cepc-20200716/).

 The goal of the Immersive Web Weekly is to regularly share a short set of news links related to the immersive web, WebXR, and the open web in general.
 The links will come from the Immersive Web Community and Working Groups members.